What is Azithromycin?

 How does Azithromycin work?

 Azithromycin belongs to a group of medicines called macrolide antibiotics.
-Chlamydia is caused by a type of bacteria called C. Trachomatis.
+Chlamydia is caused by a type of bacteria called C. trachomatis.
 The antibiotic attacks the bacteria that causes infection and weakens it before eventually killing it.
 It does this by stopping the bacterial cell from making a protein which helps it to grow.
 Without the protein, the bacteria can’t multiply and the infection clears up.

 What doses of Azithromycin are there?